The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Background and data

-The upper panel presents the marginal distribution of responses to Question~\ref{q:1} across classes defined by quartiles of average pollution (PM 2.5 concentration), the MFI, and log-transformed population density.
+The upper panel presents the distribution of responses to Question~\ref{q_1} across classes defined by quartiles of average pollution (PM 2.5 concentration), the MFI, and log-transformed population density.
 We observe that, in the upper quantiles of both the MFI and log-population density, the share of respondents reporting a negative impact of the environment on their health increases, whereas the share reporting a positive impact correspondingly decreases.
-This essentially corresponds to a deterioration in perception when the contextual conditions in which people live tend to worsen.
-Notably, this trend is less evident for pollution (i.e., first plot in the upper panel).
-The bottom panel, which reports the scatter-plots between log-population density and average pollution levels by municipalities---scaled using the min-max transformation---for different quartile classes of the MFI, can partially explain this apparent inconsistency.
+This essentially corresponds to a deterioration in the perception as contextual conditions in which people live tend to worsen.
+Notably, this trend is less evident for pollution (first plot in the upper panel).
+The bottom panel, which reports scatter plots of average pollution levels versus log-population density by municipality--scaled using the min-max transformation--for different quartile classes of the MFI, can partially explain this apparent inconsistency.

 Notably, municipalities with high pollution levels (left plot) often have a low MFI.
 These municipalities are mainly located in the North-East and North-West macro areas of Italy, which are known for their strong industrial bases.
-While this industrial activity correlates with higher pollution levels, these areas also have higher income per capita and overall socio-economic development, resulting in lower MFI, better economic conditions, and other correlated aspects that may improve environmental perception as well.
+While this industrial activity correlates with higher pollution levels, these areas also have higher per capita income and overall socioeconomic development, resulting in lower MFI, better economic conditions, and other correlated aspects that may also improve environmental perception.
 On the one hand, this implies that these indicators alone are insufficient to capture the full range of dynamics present in the data; on the other hand, it is important to recognize that these factors are correlated and linked to the population characteristics of different geographical areas.
 This last aspect can be understood by looking at the data from different perspectives.
+For instance, Figure \ref{fig:asl} plots the proportion of individuals reporting a positive environmental influence against the proportion of individuals with high economic status, aggregated by LHU.
+The color gradient indicates the average PM2.5 concentration in each LHU, computed considering the arithmetic mean by LHU.
+The positive relationship between high economic status and positive perception of environmental influence is apparent.
+However, examining PM2.5 concentrations, we observe several LHUs characterized by both high PM2.5 levels and a high proportion of individuals reporting a positive influence.